ocavue/leetcode-profile-crawler/README.md

 # leetcode-profile-crawler

 A crawler to collect Leetcode user profile data.
-It use [Playwright](https://playwright.dev/) to run a true Chrome browser to crawl the data so that it can bypass the anti-crawler mechanism of Leetcode.
+It uses [Playwright](https://playwright.dev/) to run a true Chrome browser to crawl the data so that it can bypass the anti-crawler mechanism of Leetcode.

 ## Installation